genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/06_testing.md

 We then send a message to our Event Handler using `messageClient.suspendRequest(message)`.
 The result is first verified to be an `EventAck`.
 Then  check that the inserted trade can be retrieved from the database.

-Remember to add the `runBlocking` coroutine scope to the test, as the Genesis Platform uses Kotlin coroutines.
+Remember to add the `runBlocking` coroutine scope to the test, as the Genesis platform uses Kotlin coroutines.

 ### Error response test